Hex-Security/hex-nest/README.md

 - User-friendly dashboards for each role type, providing tailored data and actionable insights relevant to each user’s responsibilities.
 - Real-time updates for access management.
 Possible technologies include:
   - **Socket.io** - Ideal for real-time bi-directional event-based communication.
-- **Firebase Realtime Database** - Integrates well with FirebaseAuth, providing real-time capabilities natively.
+- **Firebase Auth** - Integrates well with FirebaseAuth, providing real-time auth operations.
 - Implementation as Docker images managed within a Docker Compose setup for ease of development and deployment.

 #### **Should Have**